---->

 that was emitted from the moon making Earth tides.
 Basically just

-acknowledge Gilbert but developed an unworkable mechanical-field
+acknowledge Gilbert but developed an unworkable greek Atomism based mechanical-field

-vortex modification as his own theory (akin to the later Descartes
+push modification as his own theory (akin to the later Descartes

 fluid-ether vortex theory) which he wrongly thought better than

-You are welcome to link to any page on this site, eg http://www.new-science-theory.com/william-gilbert-de-magnete.php
+You are welcome to link to any page on this site, eg www.new-science-theory.com/william-gilbert-de-magnete.php

 If you have any view or suggestion on the content of